Victor-Palacios/Data_Science_Skills/README.md

-# Several files on predicting churn and adoption that were part of my final tests at Springboard
+# Several files for showcasing my predictive analytics and statistical skills.